The Truth About “Natural” Perfumes: What Are Isolates and How to Spot Them

 Brands that use isolates responsibly usually disclose:

-Whether the isolate is plant derived or synthetically derived.
+Whether the isolate is plant-derived or synthetically derived.
 Know that "Naturally Occurring" and "Naturally Sourced" are different from "Plant Derived".
 AICIS defines "Naturally Occurring Chemical" as, chemical occurring in a natural environment that is extracted without chemical change.
 "Isolates" have gone through a chemical change by fractional distillation, therefore must not be advertised as "Naturally Occurring", "Naturally Derived", "Naturally Sourced", or "Natural Component".
 Particulary in the absence of organic certification.
 The INCI chemical name of "plant-derived isolates" and "synthetically derived isolates" is the same.
 Hence, it is very easy for brands and perfumers to disguise isolates as plant-derived.
-Consumers must be careful and must ask proof of certification from brands that are claiming isolates in their ingredients as "natural component".
+Consumers must be careful and must ask proof of certification from brands that are claiming isolates in their ingredients as "natural components" and still branding their product as "100 Natural" with the existence of "natural isolates".

 🌱 Clean brands will say: “No Isolates" or "0% Isolates" or "Perfume: (Essential Oils)"